-Here are some organ donation statistics provided by Nancy Ryan, director of Marketing and Community Relations at the Finger Lakes Donor Recovery Network.
+Here are some organ donation statistics provided by Mary Jane Milano, Community Development Manager at the Finger Lakes Donor Recovery Network.
 The Finger Lakes Donor Recovery Network is a nonprofit, federally designated organ procurement organization that serves 20 counties in the Finger Lakes, Central New York and upstate New York regions.

 In the United States

 - Every 9 minutes, someone is added to the national transplant waiting list.

 - On average, 17 people die each day while waiting for a transplant.

 - More than 5,600 people died in 2020 while waiting for an organ transplant (or within 30 days of leaving the list for personal or medical reasons).